insidewhy/smell-baron/readme.md

 ## Building

-To build a release version:
+On a machine with `gcc` installed a release version can be built with:
 ```
 make release
 ```